cgeneske/CyberArkEPMLCDLifecycle/README.md

 - Named accounts that will exist on every Windows endpoint are `Administrator` and `X_Admin`
 - The named account that will exist on every Mac endpoint is `mac_admin`
 - The default `Windows Loosely Device` and `Mac Loosely Device` Platforms are used for on-boarding
-- The Safe in CyberArk PAM that will be used for on-boarding is named `EPM LCD Staging`
+- The Safe pool in CyberArk PAM that will be used for on-boarding is named `EPMLCDSTG01, EPMLCDSTG02, and EPMLCDSTG02`
 - The PAM Self-Hosted PVWA hostname for this environment is `pam.cybr.com` (i.e. https://`pam.cybr.com`/PasswordVault)
 - Use DNS lookup to determine endpoint FQDN, and use the host's Suffix Search List for this effort
     - If an endpoint cannot be DNS resolved, assume it has no domain name for on/off-boarding consideration
 - Use CyberArk PAM (CCP) to retrieve the PAM and EPM API credentials
-- Use Client Certificate Authentication for CCP
+- Use OS User Authentication for CCP against a unique CCP service root of `AIMWebServiceIWA`
-    - Using a certificate with the SHA1 thumbprint of `b88baf191dc7157775fda5fdd1d2b37f762154fd`

 ![Example Variables](images/variablesexample.PNG)

-### Example Outputs and Result
+## Example Outputs and Result

 - Two (2) EPM Computers [Windows Platform] were found across two (2) EPM Sets; hostnames of `CLIENT02` and `DBSVR`
 - Both EPM Computers were successfully DNS resolved to FQDN `CLIENT02.cybr.com` and `DBSVR.cybr.com`